aljoscha/docker-hadoop-secure-cluster/README.md

 To obtain a Kerberos ticket, execute

 ```
-kinit
+kinit -kt /home/hadoop-user/hadoop-user.keytab hadoop-user
 ```

-where you will get prompted to enter your password.
 Afterwards you can use `hdfs` CLI like

 ```
 hdfs dfs -ls /